War is something that none of us wish to encounter. No one can escape a war unscathed.

 $322,161,245

-Schindler’s List is the most heartwarming tale to come out of Nazi Germany during World War II.
+Schindler’s List stands as one of the most powerful and moving films set in Nazi Germany during World War II.

-The film was nominated for twelve Academy Awards, winning seven, including Best Picture, Best Director, Best Adapted Screenplay, and Best Original Score.
+The film was honored with twelve Academy Award nominations and won seven, including Best Picture, Best Director, Best Adapted Screenplay, and Best Original Score.

 Recommended: